averycrespi/vtt-bridge/DEVELOPERS.md

 yarn chromium:run
 ```

-When running Firefox or Chromium, your browser profile will be saved in the `profiles` directory.
+When running Firefox or Chromium, your browser profile will be saved in the `.profiles` directory.

 ## Testing